HackerSpace-PESU/pesu-auth/README.md

 data = {
     'username': 'your SRN or PRN here',
     'password': 'your password here',
-    'profile': True  # Optional, defaults to False
+    'profile': True,  # Optional, defaults to False 'know_your_class_and_section': True,  # Optional, defaults to False 'fields': None,  # Optional, defaults to None to represent all fields }
-    # Set to True if you want to retrieve the user's profile information
-}

 response = requests.post("http://localhost:5000/authenticate", json=data)